Student FAQs about the DRC

 A. The University does not provide screening or diagnostic services.
 Students suspecting a learning disability should see: Should I Be Tested for a Learning Disability?

-A. Yes, with a valid disabled placard from the Department of Motor Vehicles.
+A. Yes, students who live off-campus may park at designated spots on campus with a valid disabled placard from the Department of Motor Vehicles.
 Students with less severe permanent or temporary disabilities can be issued a permit allowing them to use staff parking areas.
-Visit Parking Services for more information.
+Visit Cal Poly Parking Services for more information.

 A. Cal Poly's University Housing office individually reviews each request and accommodates accordingly.
-Please see the University Housing FAQ's for more information, or call (805) 756-1226.
+Please see the Disabilities or Special Needs section of the Student Housing webpage for more information, or call (805) 756-1226.
 Early contact with the Housing Office will ensure that necessary accommodations are available.

 A. No. As an oversubscribed campus, Cal Poly has adopted a faculty-mandated Multi-Criteria Admission (MCA) practice as its formal strategy for selecting students for admission.
 The MCA is a multi-faceted scheme that combines academic factors with other objective values to comprehensively review all applicants for selection.
 The application process does not include a personal essay or letters of recommendation; it is a purely objective process.
 Cal Poly acknowledges that as a competitive campus for admission, students may file appeals seeking special review.
 Find out more about Appeals to Undergraduate Admissions by contacting Cal Poly Admissions; San Luis Obispo, CA 93407.

-A. The DRC provides assistive technology assessments for currently enrolled students with disabilities.
-Additionally, Kennedy Library, in collaboration with the DRC, offers access to assistive adaptive technology throughout the library and computer labs.
+A. The DRC provides assistive technology for currently enrolled students with disabilities.
+Additionally, Kennedy Library, in collaboration with the DRC, offers access to Assistive/Adaptive Technology throughout the library and computer labs.
 Students interested in learning more about assistive technology should contact John Lee, DRC Assistive Technology Specialist.

 If you have any additional questions, you may contact the DRC at 805.756.1395 or firstname.lastname@example.org.